klondi/mmdb/README.md

 You should call it when you are done using the database or to refresh the database after an update.

+### Testing for thread safety
+`void mmdb_threadsafe(void)`

+The function `mmdb_threadsafe` will return 1 when the backend uses thread-safe accesses to the database and 0 when it does not.

+You should use this in order to detect if mmdb_t objects can be shared accross threads or not.

 ### Database updates
 MMDB will likely fail in unpredictable ways if a database file is updated while the database is open.
 This is caused by MMDB caching the location of the metadata and data sections and some of the metadata